spovich/showoff-cap-bundler/closing/closing.md

 !SLIDE

-# Go forth and cap/bundle your app! #
+# So, go forth and cap/bundle your app! #

 !SLIDE bullets